m-owais-siyal/m-owais-siyal/README.md

 ## Experience
 - Working as a Software Developer in [Stingray Technologies Paksitan](https://stingray.com.pk/).
-    - Working in Confidential Naval Projects for the pakistani navy to help safeguard Pakistan as technology takes over more and more sectors even defense.
+    - Working in Confidential Naval Projects for the pakistani navy to help safeguard Pakistan as technology becomes more crutail for many major sectors like national defense.

 ## Skills
 - **Programming Languages**: C, C++, JAVA, Python